annaphp/spring_notes/spring_review_answers.md

 What is JTA transaction manager?
 When do we need it?
 Name 2 JTA transaction managers.

 2 main ways to manage transactions?
+- global (more than one resource/db)
+- local (one resource/db)

 Describe Java exception hierarchy, what are checked/unchecked exceptions?
+- There are checked and unchecke exceptions, checked exceptions are checked by JVM and compiler. unchecked are not checked by JVM and thrown during run time.

 In spring declarative transactions, when is transaction marked for rollback?